By Shannon Magsam, mama to ladybug

 “If that’s what you want to call it,” I replied.

 My plan was to carry Mrs. S. with me to the pet store so I could “match” her to a replacement.
 But in my haste to leave in time for a doctor’s appointment, I left her in the baggie in the fish tank.

 Undeterred, I went to the pet store after my appointment.
 After a thorough search, I concluded that there was no other Betta worthy of Mrs. S. there.
 Then!
 My eye fell on a close second.
 I bought her (really a him) and brought her home to Ladybug’s fish tank.
 As the fake fish swam around, I compared him to Mrs. S, who was in the baggie.
 I immediately saw that the new fish was no match for Mrs. Sassypants, who was known for his beautiful purple-pink tail.
 This new one just wasn’t as pretty, no matter at what angle I compared the two.

 I knew I’d have to tell her the truth.
 Not long after she came home, Ladybug looked in the tank but didn’t comment about the fish.
 I decided that even though she didn’t notice the difference I wouldn’t lie.
 I told her that Mrs. S had died and I thought the fish tank looked so empty without all that beautiful blue swishing around, I had decided to get another Betta.
 She cried, for sure, but I think she was comforted by the counterfeit just a little.

 Mrs. S. got buried out back in the “cat garden” along with some of her former fallen fish.
 She got her due and the respect of being mourned.
 Even though she was only a fish, (s)he was well-loved.

-Shannon Magsam is mom to 8-year-old Ladybug, married to Ladybug’s awesome dad, John, and co-creator of nwaMotherlode.com.
-To read previously published installments of Life With Ladybug, click here.
-Leave a comment if you get what I’m saying.
+Shannon Magsam is mom to sweet (and salty) Ladybug, married to Ladybug’s dad, John, and co-creator of nwaMotherlode.com.
+Comment if you’re a fellow fish lover.